 Leslie Minjarez, also a faculty member of GCU’s College of Nursing & Health Care Professionals, believes that the decision to earn a BSN is one that “many professional nurses without BSN’s are facing today”.
 She reflects on her personal journey and shares that she was once, “afraid that life would get in the way and it would be harder to finish later.
 I decided to get my BSN right away and I have never regretted that decision”.

 Another personal account comes from Samantha Deck, who says that “earning a BSN degree was rewarding for her career as a nurse in the clinical practice setting and allowed her to start educating individuals who were obtaining their RN degree or advancing their LPN degree within a clinical setting”.
 Deck’s BSN gave her more opportunities than what would have been available to her without the degree and allowed her the ability to do more in her career because of it.

+Palomar College has also shared their thoughts about GCU’s nursing program with information about credit transfers, course length, estimated costs and how to apply.
+They say, “GCU’s RN-BSN is tailored to meet the needs of the RN adult learner and to maximize the strengths that the working RN already possesses.”
 In the end, despite the time, work and money, it seems that earning a BSN really is worth it.
-It allows nurses to better serve their patients, and it opens up more opportunities for growth and discovery.
+It allows nurses to better serve their patients, and it opens the door to more opportunities for growth and discovery.
 Take the next step today!